 - South Swayze West: Côté-style tonalite and diorite-hosted breccia zones have not been discovered to date.
 Exploration for syenite intrusion-hosted or shear-zone hosted gold zones continues.
 The presence of Timiskaming-style basin sediments cut by porphyry intrusions and broad structural deformation zones provide a good environment for gold-bearing vein networks. - Chester Area: West of the Côté Gold deposit, the discovery of gold mineralization in the HAVA deformation zone (with associated breccia) reveals some similar host rocks and alteration styles to the Côté Gold deposit.
-East of the Côté Gold deposit, exploration work has revealed the presence of lower gold grades in the A Zone (Gosselin) and B Zone (Young-Shannon).
-These programs will continue to explore for satellite gold deposits
+East of the Côté Gold deposit, exploration work has revealed the presence of lower gold grades in the Gosselin and Young-Shannon Zones.
+These areas will continue to be the focus of exploration for satellite gold deposits.

-• South Swayze East: Gold mineralization discovered and investigated to date reveals only narrow and discontinuous shear-zone hosted veins.
-The lack of Côté-style mineralization makes this area less favorable for the discovery of a bulk-tonnage gold zone.
+- South Swayze East: Gold mineralization discovered and investigated to date reveals only narrow and discontinuous shear-zone hosted veins.
+The lack of Côté-style mineralization makes this area less favorable for the discovery of a bulk-tonnage gold zone. - v) Drilling

 A total of 880 drill holes (327,433 metres) have been completed within the Côté Gold deposit area.
-Outside the Côté Gold deposit area, in the period 2009-2019, a total of 395 drill holes for about 108,268 metres have been completed.
+Outside the Côté Gold deposit area, exploration DD in the period 2008-2020 comprised a total of 636 drill holes for about 177,043 metres.